 By contrast, the relationship between woodcut and epigram is not commensal (or parasitic) but ostensive.
 Each points to the other, clarifies the other, focuses the other.
 The same is true in varying degrees of the motto and the epigram and the motto and the woodcut.

 Whether, however, that ‘pointing to’ is a neutral act is debatable; it seems to me that the three parts in emblem 83 do not mutually inform so much as interfere with one another.
 There is, if you care to think about, a lively internal friction – the motto does not relate all that naturally to the epigram (Are we discussing the small chances of life that bring failure?
 Or the habitual (thus moral) failings of the failed agent?); the woodcut seems plain enough until you register the whale-like size of the fish that is hampering the ship; the epigram itself veers between the portentous and the inconsequential.

 Emblems, we might conclude from this admittedly limited sample, are like a fish market of meaning, shout and counter shout.
 But perhaps we should take Emblem 83 at face value for a moment and allow the implicit connection between the apparently fleeting impedimenta of life and the moral failings of the impeded agent.

 To that end I have attached an extended emblematic of my own.

-I once nearly visited the Alhambra in Grenada, but then didn’t.
+I once nearly visited the Alhambra in Granada, but then didn’t.

-I was holidaying with my Venetian Architect (architect of my downfall – perhaps I should just give her a name) in Southern Spain, and we arrived in Grenada.
+I was holidaying with my Venetian Architect (architect of my downfall – perhaps I should just give her a name) in Southern Spain, and we arrived in Granada.